The main aim of JIMS is to promote

 background sections of your abstract is carefully elaborated in the

 of the (first) author.
-As the main text proceeds, a
+As the main text proceeds, a balanced synergy

-and control the quality of academic content by an acceptable
+control the quality of academic content by an acceptable peer-review

 Authors of relevant books, organizers of relevant conferences, and